 1963-1975

-SAE was placed under the oversight of the Air Force of Ecuador, which valued the carrier as a source of income, as a way to move some military equipment around the country, and to create a mechanism to recruit and train Ecuador-born pilots and other aviation personnel for both the military and civilian sectors.
+SAE was originally placed under the oversight of the Ecuadorian Air Force (Spanish: Fuerza Aérea Ecuatoriana, or FAE), which valued the carrier as a source of income, as a way to move some military equipment around the country, and to create a mechanism to recruit and train a workforce of Ecuador-born pilots and other aviation personnel to serve in the military and civilian aviation sectors.
+SAE pilots were ranked as Air Force captains and majors while flight attendants - mostly men during those days - were ranked as non-commissioned officers.

-With all this in mind, SAE began operations at Guayaquil-GYE on 7 January 1963 using a set of second hand Douglas DC-3 and Douglas-DC-6 prop airliners acquired from various US airlines, who at the time were themselves upgrading their respective fleets to jet aircraft.
-Pilots were ranked as Air Force captains and majors while flight attendants - mostly men - were ranked as non-commissioned officers.
-Half of the fleet configured as freighters, while the rest served as passenger aircraft.
+With all this in mind, SAE began operations from Guayaquil-GYE on 7 January 1963 using a set of second hand Douglas DC-3 and Douglas-DC-6 prop airliners acquired from various US airlines, who at the time were themselves upgrading their respective fleets to jet aircraft.
+Half of the fleet was configured to function as freighters, while the rest served as passenger aircraft.

 Initially SAE flew to the following destinations, all within Ecuador: